remnrem/luna-doc/docs/merge/merge.md

 ```

 - Additional data that need to be stored (e.g. verbose intermediate
-  files) can be put under a special folder 'extra' within the
+  files) can be put under a special folder `extra` within the
   individual sub-folders, and will be skipped; e.g. below, _file3_ is
   ignored